Doctor-trusted hair loss treatments

 For more details on finasteride’s side effects and guidance on what to do if you experience any, check out our full guide to the side effects of finasteride.

-When you’re ready to connect with a licensed healthcare provider, take our free online quiz to get started.
+When you’re ready to connect with a licensed healthcare provider to talk through your hair loss treatment options, take our free online quiz to get started.

 11 Sources